KennethLavrsen/Mailcam/README.md

 - mqttTopicDebug     "mailcam/debug"      See debug messages here
 - mqttTopicReset     "mailcam/reset"      Reset the board
 - mqttTopicBattery   "mailcam/battery"    Battery state is reported here
+- mqttTopicSnapshot  "mailcam/snapshot"   Set to "on" to take new picture and upload it next time we wakeup to report battery The topic is reset back to off when picture is taken